harshitpaunikar1/realtime-voice-agent/.github/project-buildup-history.md

 - Task summary: Came back after lunch and realized added one more evaluation metric that felt missing from the earlier comparison.
 - Deliverable: One of those satisfying small wins.
+## 2025-06-19 - Day 10: Artifacts

+- Task summary: Ended up revisiting this in the evening — wrapped a repeated block in a helper function since it showed up three times.
+- Deliverable: One of those satisfying small wins.